wp-plugins/addsearch/readme.txt

 4. Click “Installation”, scroll to the bottom of the page, and copy the Site Key.

 5. Go back to your WordPress admin interface and to the AddSearch plugin.
-Paste the Site Key, and click “Save”.
-AddSearch will automatically replace your standard search.
+Paste the Site Key, click “Save” and drop AddSearch widget on your site.

 6. You’re DONE!